Environmental and Occupational Health

 In the United States and globally, countless people live and work in environments that contain hazards that can make them sick or injured.
 That’s where you can help improve the health and well-being of workers and communities.

 Environmental and occupational health professionals identify and measure hazards, study potential adverse health effects and discover new ways to control hazards.

-The College of Public Health and Human Sciences has established a formal partnership with the National Institute for Occupational Safety and Health’s Center for Maritime Safety and Health Studies to work together to improve safety and health conditions in maritime workplaces in the United States.
+The College of Health has established a formal partnership with the National Institute for Occupational Safety and Health’s Center for Maritime Safety and Health Studies to work together to improve safety and health conditions in maritime workplaces in the United States.

 Students planning to join or who are already in our EOH programs are encouraged to apply for the following opportunities.
 Check the links and eligibility requirements then if you have any further questions, contact the EOH program director.